cph-js284/si-camunda/README.md

 ```
 sudo docker run --name camundaworker --link camunda cphjs284/camundaworker
 ```
 NB.
-The server queries camunda every 10 secs which creates quite a bit of console spam.
+The server queries camunda every 10 secs which creates quite a bit of console spam.<br>
-3) Open your camunda modeler and navigate to the camundaCarRental.bpmn in this repo.
+3) Open your camunda modeler and navigate to the camundaCarRental.bpmn in this repo.<br>
-4) Deploy diagram to camunda
+4) Deploy diagram to camunda<br>
 5) open browser and navigate to camunda startpage
 ```
 http://localhost:8080/camunda-welcome/index.html (credentials: demo/demo)